Heiki Kranich

 Heiki Kranich (born 9 October 1961 in Haapsalu) is an Estonian politician.
 He has been a member of the VII, VIII and XIV Riigikogu.
 In 1994 he was Minister of Finance.
 1999-2003 he was Minister of the Environment.

-In 1991 he graduated from Bonch-Bruevich Saint Petersburg State University of Telecommunications in telecommunications engineering speciality.
+In 1991 he graduated from the Bonch-Bruevich Saint Petersburg State University of Telecommunications, where he specialized in telecommunications engineering.

-1983-1991 he was the head of Haapsalu Division.
+1983-1991 he was the head of the Haapsalu Division.

 Since 1990 he has been a member of Estonian Reform Party.